iamajeethazad10/Naive-Bayes/README.md

 Prepare a classification model using Naive Bayes for salary data.

 ## **Naive Bayes Algorithm :**

-Markup :
-*Naive Bayes algorithm is a supervised learning algorithm, which is based on Bayes theorem and used for solving classification problems.
+-Naive Bayes algorithm is a supervised learning algorithm, which is based on Bayes theorem and used for solving classification problems.

 *It is mainly used in text classification that includes a high-dimensional training dataset.